 Mr Jenkins is a podiatrist and co-founder/ Director of a large multidisciplinary healthcare organisation in the Nepean Blue Mountains region.
-Mr Jenkins has a passion for teaching and is involved in the development, implementation, and analysis of clinical training programs of existing and new graduate practitioners, along with building evidence-based treatment and general practice protocols.
-He also has a keen interest in enhancing the efficiencies and access to high-level multidisciplinary health care within the primary healthcare setting.
-Mr Jenkins undertakes ongoing clinical research, as well as holding various university clinical supervision and lecturing positions.
-He also holds a number of council and committee positions within the healthcare industry, including a regional council position in the Australian Podiatry Association.
+Mr Jenkins has a passion for teaching and is involved in the development, implementation, and analysis of clinical training for her patients.
+Dr Langsford has a keen interest in preventative medicine and developing healthy communities, and is currently studying a Masters of Medicine (Paediatrics) at Sydney University.
+She has a Fellowship from the Royal Australian College of General Practitioners, as well as a graduate of the Australian Institute of Company Directors (AICD).